jxm262/btc-stats/README.md

 Note: these are all using btc-usd

+## Download

+The source is available for download from npm or here on github (master branch)

+    npm install btc-stats

 If preferred, you can specify a range of exchanges by calling the .exchanges() function.
 Otherwise, the functions will run across all the exchanges mentioned above.
 #### Example
 ```js